 Google Ads for Irrigation & Sprinkler Companies (2026)

-TL;DR: Irrigation is the most "touch-heavy" trade in exterior services — customers interact with you 3–5 times per year (spring startup, repair calls, smart-controller upgrades, fall winterization).
+TL;DR: Irrigation is the most "touch-heavy" trade in exterior services, customers interact with you 3–5 times per year (spring startup, repair calls, smart-controller upgrades, fall winterization).
 LSAs deliver $25–$70 CPL with exceptional economics on emergency repairs ($20–$40 CPL specifically because intent is so high).
-Multi-service campaign architecture is mandatory — buyers searching "sprinkler repair" want different ads, landing pages, and follow-up than buyers searching "sprinkler system install."
+Multi-service campaign architecture is mandatory, buyers searching "sprinkler repair" want different ads, landing pages, and follow-up than buyers searching "sprinkler system install."
 A $1,500/mo budget produces 22–60 leads across the full service mix.
-The mistake every irrigation operator makes: running one "irrigation" campaign that lumps install ($3,000+ jobs) with $150 repair calls — Quality Score suffers and budget gets wasted.
+The mistake every irrigation operator makes: running one "irrigation" campaign that lumps install ($3,000+ jobs) with $150 repair calls.
+Quality Score suffers and budget gets wasted.

 Key takeaways

 - Emergency repair searches ("sprinkler not working", "broken sprinkler head") have the lowest CPL ($20–$40) and highest close rate (60–75%) of any irrigation query type.
-Many operators ignore them because the ticket is small — that's exactly why they're undervalued.
+Many operators ignore them because the ticket is small.
+That's exactly why they're undervalued.

 - Spring startup (March–May) and fall blowout (October–December) drive 50–60% of annual revenue.
 Aggressive seasonal pacing is required.